zeeshanshafiq/allhands/README.md

 * Generate an Event model and controller.
 Verify CRUD operations and change route to point to the root of the events controller.
 * Generate a Question model and controller.
 Verify CRUD operations and then link the detail pages of an Event to a question model.

+#### Implementation notes

+* The app makes use of [twitter-bootswatch-rails](https://github.com/scottvrosenthal/twitter-bootswatch-rails)

+#### Implementation diary

+###### Sat May  3 18:02:54 2014

+* Built an Ubuntu VM and deployed it outside of the firewall, externally accessible (via VPN)
+* Created a base project on my own personal GitHub
+* Integrated the latest Rails 4.1 and integrated Bootstrap 3
+* Added simple events controller

+Next: Clean up layouts and created a more solid information architecture